APHIS Honey Bee Survey Reports

 Nosema samples are collected as a composite sample from a single apiary.

-Honey Bee Viruses
+Honey Bee Pathogens

-A table and list of all pesticides found and tested for can be found on the National Honey Bee Survey Pesticide Report
+A table and list of all pesticides found and tested for in either wax or bee bread can be found at the following links.